QuantEcon/lecture-source-py/source/rst/numpy.rst

     A @ (0, 1)

-Since we are post-multiplying, the tuple is treated as a column vector
+Since we are post-multiplying, the tuple is treated as a column vector.

 Mutability and Copying Arrays
 -------------------------------

-NumPy arrays are mutable data types, like Python lists
+NumPy arrays are mutable data types, like Python lists.

-In other words, their contents can be altered (mutated) in memory after initialization
+In other words, their contents can be altered (mutated) in memory after initialization.

-We already saw examples above
+We already saw examples above.

 Here's another example: